uncetlab/unreal_aws_plugin_generator/README.md

 - ThirdPartyModules(TP):
     These are thin wrappers around the different aws sdks
 - ClientModules
-    These can depend on multiple different TPModules This is where you should write you logic and expose things to Blueprints
+    These can depend on multiple different TPModules.
+    This is where you should write you logic and expose things to Blueprints

 TODO: Add more about this, a diagram, and talk about aws sdk dependencies on the basesdk

 ## Get compiled aws sdks
-1. Download compiled sdks from public S3 bucket unreal-aws-compiled-sdks (TODO add instructions/probably a script to do this but basically tou can curl or use aws cli)
+1. Download compiled sdks from public S3 bucket: s3://unreal-aws-compiled-sdks (TODO add instructions/probably a script to do this but basically tou can curl or use aws cli)
 2. Compile it yourself (TODO link to blog about how to do this)

 ## Environment Set Up
-You Need Python 3.7 or greater cause I use that string interpolation.
+You Need Python 3.7 or greater cause I use string interpolation from this version.
 We are using Jinja2 to generate the files from templates.
 Even though it is a single dependency, I personally recommend using python virtual environments as it is a good habit.

 pip install Jinja2